-Mountain caribou were seen by the Teetl'it Gwich'in around Snake River, in the current range of the Bonnet Plume herd (Benson 2018).
-Previous generations of Teetl'it Gwich'in families would know they could find abundant mountain caribou at the confluence of the Peel and Bonnet Plume rivers, to the point that they used caribou corrals to hunt them in relatively large numbers.
+Northern mountain caribou were seen by the Teetł'it Gwich'in around Snake River, in the current range of the Bonnet Plume herd (Benson 2018).
+Previous generations of Teetl'it Gwich'in families would know they could find abundant northern mountain caribou at the confluence of the Peel and Bonnet Plume rivers, to the point that they used caribou corrals to hunt them in relatively large numbers.
 After the corrals were constructed, the caribou were herded or chased into them and then killed with snares or spears (Profeit-LeBlanc 1994).

-According to Gwichya Gwich'in elders, there were 'lots' of mountain caribou found in the headwaters of the Arctic Red River, which is within the current extent of the Bonnet Plume and Redstone herds.
-If a hunter wanted to seek out mountain caribou, they didn't have to go far to find them.
+According to Gwichya Gwich'in elders, there were 'lots' of northern mountain caribou found in the headwaters of the Arctic Red River, which is within the current extent of the Bonnet Plume and Redstone herds.
+If a hunter wanted to seek out northern mountain caribou, they didn't have to go far to find them.
 Gwichya Gwich'in families would include a trip up the Arctic Red River to the mountains as part of their annual movement patterns.
-They chose routes and locations based on their knowledge of the location and abundance of mountain caribou and other resources.
+They chose routes and locations based on their knowledge of the location and abundance of northern mountain caribou and other resources.
 Also, they would meet friends and family at large gathering sites.
 The location where the caribou were likely to be found was well-known and the animals were considered an important part of Gwich'in subsistence (Benson 2018).
-In recent decades, due to shifting demographies and travel styles, Teetł'it and Gwichya Gwich'in focus their caribou harvest much more on barren-ground caribou, so much of the information available from Gwich'in traditional knowledge sources is from stories of the past or from a few individual harvesters who have made trips into the mountains to harvest these caribou.
+In recent decades, due to shifting demographics and travel styles, Teett'it and Gwichya Gwich'in focus their caribou harvest much more on barren-ground caribou, so much of the information available from Gwich'in traditional knowledge sources is from stories of the past or from a few individual harvesters who have made trips into the mountains to harvest these caribou.

-Recreational users and non-Indigenous harvesters and outfitters
+Recreational Users and Non-Indigenous Harvesters and Outfitters

 Northern mountain caribou are one of the more desired species sought by non-resident hunters (Larter and Allaire 2017).
-Non-resident hunters can only hunt mountain caribou with registered guides within outfitting concessions in the NWT.
+Non-resident hunters can only hunt northern mountain caribou with registered guides within outfitting concessions in the NWT.
 They access the herds using fixed-wing aircraft, helicopters, ATVs, boats, and horses.
-There are eight outfitters operating in the NWT portion of mountain caribou range.
-Outfitter areas are shown in relation to caribou herds in the NWT in Figure 5.
+There are eight outfitters operating in the NWT portion of northern mountain caribou range.
+Outfitter areas are shown in relation to caribou herds in the NWT in Figure 7.